crismassaneiro/crismassaneiro/README.md

 ⚫ About
 ----------------------------
 I work in the field of Data Engineering, dedicating myself daily to studying the leading technologies in the data field.
 I have a special passion for cloud computing and I am pursuing all AWS certifications.
+I like the others clouds Too... all are at the same boat : )

 If you need help, feel free to reach out!